AndreMuhamed/Muhamed_Pro-Suite/README_Canadian.md

 ---

 ## 🙏 **Acknowledgments**
 **Thank you** to everyone who supports us!
-Your trust and feedback are our top priority.
-If you have any questions or suggestions, feel free to reach out! 📬
+Your trust and feedback are incredibly important to us.
+If you have any questions or suggestions, please don't hesitate to reach out! 📬

 <div align="center">
     <img src="https://github.com/AndreMuhamed/Muhamed_Pro-Suite/blob/main/Author%20thank%20you/images.jpg?raw=true" width="60" height="60" />